 (string): The name of the PV variable.Returns:

-A JSON object with the status (success
+A JSON object containing the status (success

 or error